I väntan på Jesus

 Weymouth knew more.
 Let me tell you something about him.

 Weymouth was 80 years old when he died.
 His translation of the New Testament was published one year after his death.
 It was the fruits of a long life of study and classical learning, especially of the Bible.
 He was first an academic student of classical Greek (i.e. he was a classical scholar first, see this article.
 He earned a M.A. degree in classics from London University).
-Then he studied English literature (he was for many years a philologist working with English literature), and then, later in his life, somewhere in the 1870:s or 1880:s, I think, he became a scholar of New Testament Greek and and an ardent Bible student.
+Then he studied English literature (he was for many years a philologist working with English literature), and then, later in his life, somewhere in the 1870:s or 1880:s, I think, he became a scholar of New Testament Greek and an ardent Bible student.
 This gave him extraordinary abilities to understand the New Testament, based on classical studies and a very good all-round education.
 Usually very educated people, people with so broad education that the heart is also educated, do not except the hell doctrine.

 If Weymouth said this, it must be true.
 What lovely news for all who love knowledge, light and love, love towards all beings.